 Integrating AI into security systems gives you access to advanced tools and algorithms, which you can use to bolster your defenses against cyberattacks.
 From real-time threat detection to predictive analytics, AI brings a proactive approach to security for AI systems.

-Before we dive into these advantages, let’s look into some of the most popular tools used in AI data security:
+Before we dive into these advantages, let’s look into some of the most popular tools used in AI managed security:

 Another advantage of AI data security is anomaly detection and behavioral analysis, which play a pivotal role in safeguarding data.
 AI systems are usually designed to continuously learn and understand the normal behavior patterns within networks, applications, and individual users.